pH-7/GoodJsCode/readme.md

 When we code, we always tend to write things that are just useless without increasing the readability of the code either.

-For instance, having a `default` clause which isn’t used.
+For instance, having a `default` clause that isn’t used.

 ### ❌ Redundant